Top 10 travel hacks to save money on every trip – without skimping

 3) When booking AirBnB or VRBO, ask for a discount

-I personally love this one.
-Especially with small kids, we will often need more than one room or a suite at a hotel to make the stay enjoyable for all.
+With small kids, we will often need more than one room or a suite at a hotel to make the stay enjoyable for all.

 So as long as the market isn’t super competitive (think San Diego in the summer), then you likely can message the owner and ask for a discount.

-I typically will say something like “Hey, we really love your property and would love to stay there, but it is a tad over budget.
+Hey, we really love your property and would love to stay there, but it is a tad over budget.
 I was curious if you would be willing to knock a little off the price.
 If not, we totally understand, but figured I would ask.
 Thanks!”

-9 times out of 10, this will work, and the owner will give you a discount of some sort.
-I really can only see this not working in a really competitive market and time of year, where the owner is likely to book it up for their stated price (4th of July, New Years, etc.) OR if it is being run by a large property manager similar to a Vacasa or something.
+And like I said, the only time this does not work is in a really competitive market during peak seasons, where the owner is likely to book it up for their stated price (4th of July, New Years, etc.) or if it is run by a national agency like Vacasa.

 4) Be flexible with your destination and look farther afield

-So we looked farther up the coast and sure enough there were plenty of properties that met our criteria for half the cost.
+So we looked farther up the coast and sure enough, there were plenty of properties that met our criteria for half the cost!

 We ended up finding the perfect property and though it was a bit farther than our initial destination, we were treated to an entirely new place and at half the cost.